adunning/medieval-education-technology/assignments.md

 Each book brings unique problems.
 If there is another document you wish to study, please approach me with your proposal during office hours.

 Start writing the paper by writing a proposal on your topic.
 This should outline your planned argument, indicating the source you plan to study and the manuscripts you intend to use.
-It should be at least three hundred words long, and can be written point-form.
+It should be around three hundred words long, and can be written (even handwritten) point-form or using diagrams.

 You must take into account at least three secondary sources (some are recommended on the course website): cite these using the [*Chicago Manual of Style*](http://www.chicagomanualofstyle.org.myaccess.library.utoronto.ca/).
 The paper may be submitted in either English or French, and should be around two thousand words long.